 Assistant Chief Alice Fulk

-In her position of Assistant Chief of Police of the Department’s Executive Bureau, she oversees the operations of the Training Division, Headquarters Division, Records and Support Division, Professional Standards Section, and Administrative Services Section.
+Assistant Chief Alice Fulk is a twenty-six (26) year veteran of the Little Rock Police Department.
+She is a native of Little Rock and a graduate of Little Rock's Hall High School.
+In her position as Assistant Chief of Police of the Department's Executive Bureau, she oversees the operations of the Communications Division, Headquarters Division, Records and Support Division, Training Division, Professional Standards Section, and Administrative Services Section.

 Assistant Chief Fulk joined the Police Department in 1992.
 Throughout her career, she has held positions in Patrol, Investigations, Training, and Records and Support Divisions.
 In 2015, Assistant Chief Fulk had the distinction of becoming the first female Assistant Chief of Police in the history of the Little Rock Police Department.
 During her police career, Assistant Chief Fulk has received numerous commendations and professional certifications.